GTK-lab/chipseq/_episodes/03-motif.md

 Taken from
 [Andrei Lihu, Stefan Holban; A review of ensemble methods for de novo motif discovery in ChIP-Seq data .
 Brief Bioinform 2016; 17 (4): 731. doi: 10.1093/bib/bbw047](https://academic.oup.com/bib/article/17/4/731/1742437/A-review-of-ensemble-methods-for-de-novo-motif)

-> ### File preperation for motif discovery
->
-> File preperation depends on the tools that we will use to discover the motifs.
-Depending on the tool in question fragment sizes between 50-500 bp around the summit of the peak is best for motif discovery.
-Some tools will only take FASTA sequences of the peak regions where others will be able to take genomic coordinates.
-Today we will look at both.
->
-{: .callout}

 ## HOMER

 First things first, let's create a folder for HOMER to live in.